rwvo/accelerator_views/README.md

 From these number, it looks like a copy from device1 to host, and from host to device2, should be faster than the direct copy from device1 to device2, which is dissapointing. `copy_async_ext` did not result in better performance.
 But at least we went from a copy operation that crashes fast to one that succeeds somewhat slowly.
+We should be able to get better results; I have some ideas already.